hellt/pymdownx-block-converter/tests/details_question_marks/details_question_marks.md

-# Admonition Blocks with question marks
+# Details Blocks with question marks

 ??? info
     Info using question marks

-??? note
+??? note "With a Summary"
     A note using question marks